Summertime Softball

 The last photo was obviously taken earlier in the night before the sun went down.
 All I did here was decrease the exposure, increase shadows, and warm the white balance.
 My camera tends to shoot cool (blue) and a the sun was glowing on all the players.
 I try really hard for realism in my editing and this is what my eye saw.

 My daughter has played softball since T-ball in preschool starting at Elmwood-Murdock, then Lincoln Y-league, Eagle, and the past three years for Louisville.
-They joined the Omaha leagues a few years ago and the first year they didn’t win a game, the next was about a 50:50 record and this year it’s a little tougher.
+The Louisville team joined the Omaha league a few years ago and the first year they didn’t win a game.
+Competition was a little harder than their previous league and the girls had to try a little harder.
+The record the next year was about a 50:50 record.

 A lot of the girls play on two teams, most of the teams are Select and have the intimidating matching travel bags, and “muscle” jerseys.
 Most play school ball, but it doesn’t matter what they look like, can they play?
 My daughter loves the game, she only plays during the summer and she has a mean steal and isn’t afraid to use it and slide to where she wants to go.